-COMPLAINTS AND CONCERNS
+COMPLAINTS AND CONCERNS (All Grade Levels)

-Usually student or parent complaints or concerns can be addressed by a phone call or a conference with the teacher or principal.
-For those complaints and concerns that cannot be handled so easily, the district has adopted a standard complaint policy at FNG (LOCAL) in the district's policy manual.
-A copy of this policy may be obtained in the principal's or superintendent's office.
+Usually student or parent complaints or concerns can be addressed informally by a phone call or a conference with the teacher or principal.
+For those complaints and concerns that cannot be handled so easily, the board has adopted a standard complaint policy at FNG(LOCAL) in the district's policy manual.
+A copy of this policy may be obtained at www.lisd.net

-In general, the student or parent should submit a written complaint and request a conference with the campus principal.
+Should a parent or student feel a need to file a formal complaint, the parent or student should file a district complaint form within the timelines established in policy FNG(LOCAL).
+In general, the student or parent should submit the written complaint form to the campus principal.
 If the concern is not resolved, a request for a conference should be sent to the superintendent.
 If still unresolved, the district provides for the complaint to be presented to the board of trustees.